SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

     -> show(photos)

-This approach has an important drawback: although the download is asynchronous and lets other work happen while it progresses, only one call to ``downloadPhoto(named:)`` runs at a time.
+This approach has an important drawback:
+Although the download is asynchronous and lets other work happen while it progresses, only one call to ``downloadPhoto(named:)`` runs at a time.
 Each photo downloads completely before the next one starts downloading.